a11smiles/devnexus-2017-typescript-breakout/step 4/README.md

 # Step 4.
-Convert _server.js_ to TypeScript and Update Unit Tests
+Convert _server.js_ to TypeScript
-Now that unit tests have been added to the Node.js application, we'll begin coverting the application to TypeScript and update the corresponding unit tests.
+Now that unit tests have been added to the Node.js application, we'll begin coverting the application to TypeScript.
 The first refactoring is the express application.

 There's two parts of the application that need to be updated to TypeScript for the server.